-3.0 To assure that the University is entitled to all protections under the Uniform Commercial Code all procurement commitments in excess of $5,000.00 should be evidenced by a written document (purchase order, agreement, independent contractor agreement, license, or other University document of standard terms and conditions for conducting business).
-Some commitments, even for less than $5,000.00, may involve serious legal or financial risks, and in those cases the responsible person of procurement authority should also require a written contract.
+3.0 To ensure that the University is entitled to all protections under the Uniform Commercial Code, all procurement commitments in excess of $5,000.00 should be evidenced by a written document (purchase order, agreement, independent contractor agreement, license, or other University document of standard terms and conditions for conducting business).
+Some commitments, even for less than $5,000.00, may involve serious legal or financial risks, and in those cases, the responsible person of procurement authority should also require a written contract.
 Recurring purchases, even for less than $5,000.00, should be evidenced by a University agreement even though the individual releases under the agreement may fall under the $5,000.00 exemption.

 3.0.4 Exclusive Agreements are University contracts that restrict the source of supply to the named supplier for all procurement or engagement of services.
 All procurement dollar thresholds for acquisitions are allowed.

 3.0.5 Independent Contractor Agreements are University contracts for the engagement of services from an independent contractor whose services are subject to the standard terms and conditions in a business relationship with the University.
 No independent contractor may be engaged at any dollar level unless an agreement of independent contractor services has been jointly executed by the independent contractor and an authorized procurement agent of the University.
 See statement 10.6 of this POLICY for requirements and payments of this engagement of services.